What measures are being imposed in the Leicester lockdown?

 – What geographical area is covered?

-Mr Hancock cited the town of Oadby and the villages of Glenfield and Birstall as examples, adding: “We will be publishing the exact details of which wards are included in these measures imminently.”
+Mr Hancock previously cited the town of Oadby and the villages of Glenfield and Birstall as examples.

+On Tuesday morning, Leicestershire County Council published a map of the lockdown area including the majority of the city itself and parts of Leicestershire that touch on the city’s boundaries.

 – What support is available for the people of Leicester?